 Tens of thousands of troops, on both sides, were killed or listed as missing, while hundreds of thousands more were wounded.
 And, of course — as in most every major campaign of the war — hundreds of thousands of civilians were killed, while countless more were wounded, raped, left homeless and otherwise traumatized.

-Here, LIFE.com presents a series of color pictures — none of which were published in LIFE magazine — made throughout the Italian Campaign by the great photojournalist Carl Mydans.
+Here, LIFE.com presents a series of both rare and classic color pictures made throughout the Italian Campaign by the great photojournalist Carl Mydans.

 Finally, it’s worth noting that, within weeks of the start of the invasion of Sicily, the Fascist dictator Benito Mussolini, who had ruled Italy for more than two decades, was booted from power and arrested.
 “Il Duce” subsequently escaped, with German help, and was then on the run or in hiding without cease for almost two years.
 He was captured by Italian partisans in late April 1945, summarily executed, and — along with his mistress and several other Fascists — literally hanged by his heels, in public, for all to see.